 As indicated, pursuant to the New Jersey Statute:

 - 2C: 40-3 a.
 A person is guilty of hazing, a disorderly persons offense, if, in connection with initiation of applicants or members of student or fraternal organizations, he knowingly or recklessly organizes, promotes, facilitates, or engages in any conduct, other than competitive athletic events, which places or may place another person in danger of bodily injury.

 - b.
 A person is guilty of aggravated hazing – a crime of the fourth degree – if he commits an act prohibited in subsection a., which results in serious bodily injury to another person.

 - 2C: 40-4 Notwithstanding any other provision of Title 2C of the New Jersey Statutes to the contrary, consent shall not be available as a defense to a prosecution under this act.

 - 2C: 40-5 Conduct constituting an offense under this Act may, at the discretion of the prosecution attorney, be prosecuted under any other applicable provision of Title 2C of the New Jersey Statutes: and

 - Other behaviors or activities in addition to those prohibited under N.J.S.A.
 2C: 40 et seq.

 To learn more about hazing prevention please visit hazingprevention.org.

-Any one who would like to go through a new member process, along with the organization's president and new member/intake educator are mandated to attend one workshop.
-If you are interested in attending a workshop you must register through the Greek Life Hawksync page.
+Anyone who would like to go through a new member process, along with the organization’s president and new member/intake educator, is mandated to attend one workshop.
+If you are interested in attending a workshop you must register through the Greek Life Engage page.